Haxxnet/Compose-Examples/examples/arr-suite/README.md

 ## Setup

-You can follow this Youtube tutorial on how to setup the arr applications:
+You can follow this Youtube tutorial on how to setup most of the arr applications:

 https://www.youtube.com/watch?v=LD8-Qr3B2-o